UniTime/unitime-doc/edit-academic-session.md

 * **Default Date Pattern**
 	* Select which date pattern should be the default one out of all the date patterns available for a given session (you can see the available date patterns in the [Date Patterns](date-patterns) screen when you are in the given academic session)
 	* After you create an academic session, you need to create or roll forward date patterns in order to have any date patterns available.
-To roll forward date patterns, use [Session Roll Forward](https://sites.google.com/a/unitime.org/help/index_php?title=Session_Roll_Forward&action=edit) page.
+To roll forward date patterns, use [Roll Forward Session](roll-forward-session) page.

 * **Session Start Date**
 	* The date when the session begins